openlilylib/scholarly/doc/source/oll-preamble.rst

 ----------------------------

-OLL libraries are maintained as packages of modules. scholarLY, for example, is a library with two available modules: annotate and editorial functions.
+OLL libraries are maintained as packages of modules. scholarLY, for example, currently has two available modules: annotate and editorial functions.
 We load them like so:

 .. code-block:: lilypond